adata111/Dr_Groot/README.md

 - Scan the QR code shown in the browser using the expo app on your device.
 #### Backend
 - Navigate to backend folder and run `npm install`
+- Run `Flask run` to start the backend server

 ### Features:
 ##### Check plant feature
 - This allows us to either click a picture of the diseased plant using our phone's camera or lets us choose an image from our phone gallery.
-We can then save the image in the backend and analyze the image to get results​
+We can then save the image in the backend and analyze the image to get results

 ##### Gallery feature
 - This feature shows us all the analyzed images and their analysis results​